RomadHolding/blockchain/README.md

 2. Sharding. **Motivation:** the sharding reduces the consensus time.
 Transactions finality becomes lower.
 3. Voting is based on the Proof-of-Reputation + penalties.
 The voting PoR nodes have the certain hardware requirements (see below). **Motivation:** faulty or malicious nodes will get penalized quickly.
 The Sybil attack possibility is low.
 4. Consensus type: dBFT.
 4. Digital signatures.
-ECC-Shnorr (like in Zilliqa) or some ECDSA treshold option.
+ECC-Shnorr (like in Zilliqa) or some ECDSA threshold option.

 ROMAD will use Delegated Byzantine Fault Tolerant (dBFT) consensus model similar to NEO or Tendermint.
 This is a distributed system which is peer-to-peer based.
 All messages are broadcasted.